erikeldridge/erikeldridge.github.com/_posts/2018-01-28-growing-mushrooms.md

 Tree trimming companies are apparently eager to give away fresh chips to avoid disposal fees, eg [Chip Drop](https://getchipdrop.com/), but require recipients to accept a full truck load of several cubic yards, which more than I need, and have space for a large truck to make the delivery, which I don't.

-Some waste disposal companies, eg [Bayview Greenwaste](http://www.bvgrecycle.com) allow individuals to visit and haul away wood chips for free, but I'd like a better understanding of where the wood comes from.
+Some waste disposal companies, eg [Bayview Greenwaste](http://www.bvgrecycle.com), allow individuals to visit and haul away wood chips for free, but I'd like a better understanding of where the wood comes from.
 Also, my town is full of trees.
 Surely, there's a source near home.

 Around this time, I attended the [Santa Cruz Fungus Federation's annual fair](http://ffsc.us/fair/2018/about) ([notes](http://erikeldridge.com/notes/santa-cruz-fungus-fair-2018.html)).
 Justin Pierce gave a presentation on mushroom cultivation in which he mentioned Far West Fungi sources hardwood sawdust from local furniture makers.
 He also mentioned S. rugosoannulata had grown vigorously on cheap, dyed-red chips in his backyard after a haphazard inoculation, indicating the fungus wasn't too picky.

 One day, I noticed a large pile of chips in the parking lot of a local public park(!)
 I also saw mushrooms sprouting abundantly in mulched areas, indicating whatever was being spread over the years was at least edible by some fungi.
-I asked a park employee if I could take a cubic yard of fresh chips.
+I asked a park employee if I could take a cubic yard.
 He said it was mostly sycamore and encouraged me to take all I wanted; the chips were normally dropped off in the city's yard, but they were preparing to re-mulch the park; I could make an appointment to drop by the city's yard for more and from specific trees, but it's not generally open to the public.
 One of the unexpected rewards of this experience has been learning more about my local community.

 The kit's instructions state the mushroom patch should be in a moist area out of direct sunlight.
 Luckily, the bee hives are near such an area.